pcordes/par2-cleanhistory/README_FIRST.txt

 --- About this version ---

+The changes in this 20070927 version are:

+- applied a fix for a bug reported by user 'shenhanc' in Par2CreatorSourceFile.cpp where a loop variable would not get incremented when silent output was requested.

-The changes in this 20070926 version are:
+The changes in the 20070926 version are:

 - fixed an integer overflow bug in Par2CreatorSourceFile.cpp which resulted in incorrect MD5 hashes being stored in par2 files when they were created